Mari-kn/Recommender_System/README.md

 UnitPrice: Price per unit of the product.
 CustomerID: Unique identifier for each customer.
 Country: Country where the customer is located.

+You can download this dataset from here: https://www.kaggle.com/datasets/abhishekrp1517/online-retail-transactions-dataset

+ةyou
+؛خع